MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-remittance-advice.md

 4. In the **Remittance Advice - Journal** batch job, on the **Gen. Journal Line** FastTab, and select the appropriate filters.

     > [!NOTE]
-    >  You can filter using the supplier's external document number to match payments with invoices.
+    >  You can filter using the vendor's external document number to match payments with invoices.

-5. On the **Supplier** FastTab, select the appropriate filters.
+5. On the **Vendor** FastTab, select the appropriate filters.
 6. Choose the **Print** button to print the report or choose the **Preview** button to view it on the screen.

 ## <a name="see-also"></a>See Also